hanegraaff/stock-advisor-software/README.md

          2019-8      V                 5.398                    0.095         -0.009       0
 ```

-When a new portfolio is generated a SNS event will be published resulting in the
+When a new portfolio is generated and the service is running in ```production``` mode, an SNS event will be published resulting in the below email/sms notification.
-below email.

 ```
 From: sa-app-notification-topic (no-reply@sns.amazonaws.com)